OlivierBlanvillain/SlickChair-report/content.md

     - Send emails and change conference phases

-Most interfaces are very straightforward and will not be discussed here for brevity.
-The *change user roles* interface allows a \pc to design certain users as being co-chairs or \pcms.
+The *Change user roles* interface allows a \pc to design certain users as being co-chairs or \pcms.
 While it is also possible to define all \pcms and chairs in a configuration file before setting up a SlickChair instance, using this *change user roles* interface might be preferred to allow each user to chose his favourite login method.
 This accounts for the typical situation of users that forward messages send to their professional email addresses to other services such as Gmail.

-The *Send emails and change conference phases* interface is related to the conference workflow, discussed in the following subsection.
+The *Send emails and change conference phases* interface is related to the conference workflow, discussed in the following subsection. *Assign submissions for review* is discussed in detail #paper-reviewer-assignment.
+Other interfaces are quite simple and wont be described for brevity.

 ### Workflow